Measure H Tenant Toolkit

 Voters have approved a new law – the Pasadena Fair and Equitable Housing Charter Amendment (Measure H) – which limits rent increases and evictions in the City of Pasadena!
 Keep reading to learn about your new rights.

-Important Notice: The California Apartment Association and five local landlords have filed a lawsuit challenging Measure H. Some landlords are claiming that this means Measure H isn’t going into effect.
+Important Notice: The California Apartment Association and five local landlords filed a lawsuit challenging Measure H. Some landlords are claiming that this means Measure H isn’t going into effect.
 This is FALSE.
 Measure H is in effect starting December 22, 2022.
 For confirmation of this fact from the city of Pasadena, please see this announcement from the Office of the City Manager.
 Please scroll down for additional updates about the lawsuit.

 Read our two-page explainer about your new rights under Measure H.